farzaneh-hatami/Deep-Learning/Machine_Translation/README.md

-# Machine Translation with transformer (from Persian to English)
+# Machine Translation with transformer (from English to Persian)
 Machine Translation task, translate text from one language to another.
 With the advent of Transformers, Machine translations tasks have been enterd to a new area.
 This project is implemented in Pytorch.